boalang/NR/README.md

 Website: https://boalang.github.io/bio/

-These instructions will get you a command line, jupyter notebook, Docker container, and Hadoop version of  Boa<sub>g</sub>.
-You can also set up a programming environment in Eclipse.

-### Prerequisites

-You need to install Java.
-Boa<sub>g</sub> compiler is written in java.
-It can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ## Misannotation in the NR database
 ### Non Redundant (NR) database and CD-HIT clustering dataset
 * Protobuffer schema and the step by step data generation is shown [here](https://github.com/boalang/NR/blob/master/supplemental/Data_Generation.md).